-Cardiac tamponade is a serious medical condition in which blood or fluids fill the space between the sac that encases the heart and the heart muscle, placing extreme pressure on the heart.
-The resulting pressure prevents the heart's ventricles from expanding fully and keeps the heart from functioning properly.
-When this happens, the heart cannot pump enough blood to the rest of your body, which can lead to organ failure, shock, and even death.
-According to the National Center for Biotechnology Information (NCBI), this condition occurs in approximately two out of every 10,000 people.
-(NCBI, 2012)
+Cardiac tamponade is a serious medical condition in which blood or fluids fill the space between the sac that encases the heart and the heart muscle.
+This places extreme pressure on your heart.
+The pressure prevents the heart's ventricles from expanding fully and keeps your heart from functioning properly.
+Your heart can’t pump enough blood to the rest of your body when this happens.
+This can lead to organ failure, shock, and even death.

 Cardiac tamponade is a medical emergency.
-If you are someone you know begins experiencing symptoms, seek medical help immediately.
+If you or someone you know begins experiencing symptoms, seek medical help immediately.

-Cardiac tamponade is most often the result of penetration of the pericardium, the thin, double-walled sac that surrounds the heart.
-The cavity around the heart can fill with enough blood or other bodily fluids to compress the heart.
-As the fluid presses on the heart, less and less blood can enter, and as a result, less oxygen-rich blood can be pumped out to the rest of the body.
-Eventually, the lack of blood getting to heart and the rest of your body can cause shock, organ failure, and cardiac arrest.
+Cardiac tamponade is usually the result of penetration of the pericardium, which is the thin, double-walled sac that surrounds your heart.
+The cavity around your heart can fill with enough blood or other bodily fluids to compress your heart.
+As the fluid presses on your heart, less and less blood can enter.
+Less oxygen-rich blood is pumped to the rest of your body as a result.
+The lack of blood getting to the heart and the rest of your body can eventually cause shock, organ failure, and cardiac arrest.

 - gunshot or stab wounds

 - blunt trauma to the chest from a car or industrial accident

 - accidental perforation after cardiac catheterization, angiography, or insertion of a pacemaker

 - punctures made during placement of a central line, which is a type of catheter that administers fluids or medications